-I’ve got all crochet stitches right here!
-There are so many stitches in crochet you’ll never be bored or be at a loss for what stitch patterns to try.
+I’ve got all crochet stitches here!
+There are many gorgeous stitches in crochet.
+You’ll never be at a loss for what stitch patterns to try.
 Start with the basic crochet stitch patterns and move on to more advanced techniques to build your crocheting skills.

 Table Of Contents